 Broadly speaking the strike also had a democratizing impact on many activist networks in Montreal.
 It provided the context and space for a new generation of activists, many students, to fight neo-liberalism on the front-lines, collectively.
 Given the mass nature of the strike and the incredible mobilization work by ASSÉ, the strike was ‘populaire’ [popular] and relatively non-sectarian in nature.
 This was obviously so key to the mass participation in the movement.

 I think that there is a constant challenge within activist networks to find ways to keep our organizing spaces open and welcoming.
-The strike was inspiring because radical political spaces and organizing processes were opening up, while also it was a moment where so many autonomous initiatives were sparked that radically diversified the activist political landscape in Québec.
+The strike was inspiring because radical political spaces and organizing processes were up, while also it was a moment where so many autonomous initiatives were sparked that radically diversified the activist political landscape in Québec.
 The strike was radical but open and inclusive at the same time because it was popular and mass in nature.

-One example that comes to mind are the networks of people who consistently attended the night protests that began every evening at Émilie Gamelin square in downtown Montreal.
+One example that night protests that began every evening at Émilie Gamelin square in downtown Montreal.
 Generally speaking the night protests began as a relatively autonomous initiative, a popular response to the growing state repression against the student strike, but also a way for many working people to join in solidarity protests.

-Similarly the evening casserole [pots and pans] protests were relatively autonomous and were organized independently in different neighbourhoods around the city.
+to mind are the networks of people who consistently attended theSimilarly the evening casserole [pots and pans] protests were relatively autonomous and were organized independently in different neighbourhoods around the city.
 A beautiful thing that I remember at many of night demonstrations and casserole actions was that you could see so many people connecting, talking, meeting each other in ways that I had never seen before at such a scale during protest actions.

 On the artistic front, there were initiatives like Fermaille, a literary project launched by literature students and friends around UQAM during the strike.
 Also the École de la Montagne Rouge was launched by design students at UQAM in response to the strike, a collective project that resulted in some of the most iconic imagery from the student revolt in Québec.
 Certainly the mass energy and creative spirit of the grève générale illimitée [unlimited mass strike] in Québec inspired these projects.
 Radical artist networks were also rapidly expanding and so many people felt emboldened by a sense of urgency to express what was happening on the streets without having to get anyone’s permission or prior acknowledgments.
 This was beautiful artistically and also politically.